dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/editing-values.md

 If you submit an outdated value ID in a request to update a value, the response will be an HTTP 404 (Not Found) error.

+### Updating a Link Between Resources

+When you update a `knora-api:LinkValue`, the existing direct link between the two resources is deleted, the existing `LinkValue` is marked as deleted (and therefore becomes invisible to normal queries), and a new direct link and a new `LinkValue` are created.